-Hengistbury Head, once a bustling settlement during the Stone Age, Iron Age and Roman period and now a peaceful nature reserve.
+Travel through the vastness of time along the sandy coast of Hengistbury Head.
+Once a bustling settlement during the Stone Age, Iron Age and Roman period it became an important gateway into the rest of the country, but is now a peaceful nature reserve.
 Stroll along the beach with views across the sea to the Isle of Wight and round to Christchurch Harbour.
-Return via Warren Hill and through the ancient landscape looking over to the Purbecks, deeper into Dorset and to the tree tops of the New Forest.
+Return via Warren Hill, looking over the ancient landscape of castles and priories as well as the natural landscape of the Purbecks and the New Forest.

 Distance: 4 miles/6km